 Just like the rest of Flanagan’s work, Oculus is somewhat of a slow build, to begin with, opting to provide the characters with plenty of development, letting the tension build and drama form, especially between main characters Kaylie and Tim.
 Now, this might put off some who want to be scared from minute one, but for me, given that the entire film is about misdirection and not seeing the truth, I found this helped to add doubt into the viewer’s mind, just like the characters themselves.

-Just like in The Legend of Hill House, Oculus makes use of multiple timelines, the first being the story of Tim and Kaylie as children first being introduced to the mirror, while the second takes place in the present, with Tim and Kaylie clearly damaged by their past and attempting to figure out what the mirror did to not just them but also their parents.
+Just like in The Legend of Hell House, Oculus makes use of multiple timelines, the first being the story of Tim and Kaylie as children first being introduced to the mirror, while the second takes place in the present, with Tim and Kaylie clearly damaged by their past and attempting to figure out what the mirror did to not just them but also their parents.

 In both cases, the dialogue between the characters is excellent, with their decisions feeling feel both logical and smart.
 It was also great to see the mirroring (No pun intended) between the two timelines and how it affected the siblings in different ways.